SpaYco/Tic-Tac-Toe-Game/README.md

 - Run git checkout -b your-branch-name
 - Make your contributions
 - Push your branch up to your forked repository
-- Open a Pull Request with a detailed description to the development branch of the original project for a review
+- Open a Pull Request with a detailed description of the development branch of the original project for a review

 # Attributions and Credit
 🚀